memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 }
 ```

-The `batch` function receives the list of arguments (`args`) passed in the
+The `batch` function receives a list of arguments (`args`) passed in the
 query.
 The parameter `result` is used to fill in the resulting records of the
 procedure.
 Parameters `graph` and `memory` are context parameters of the
-procedure, and they are used in some parts of the provided C API. `batch`
+procedure, and they are used in some parts of the provided C API.

-needs to return at some point empty `result` which signals that the `batch` procedure is done with execution and `cleanup` can be called. `init` doesn't receive `result` as it is only used for initialization. `init` function will receive same arguments which are registered and passed to `batch` function.
+At some point, `batch` needs to return an empty `result` to signal that the `batch` procedure is done with execution and `cleanup` can be called. `init` doesn't receive `result` as it is only used for initialization. `init` function will receive same arguments which are registered and passed to the `batch` function.

-Memgraph ensures to call `init` before the `batch` function, and `cleanup` at the end.
-The user invokes directly the `batch` function through OpenCypher.
+Memgraph ensures to call `init` before the `batch` function and `cleanup` at the end.
+The user directly invokes the `batch` function through OpenCypher.

-The passed in `memory` argument is only alive throughout the execution of
+The argument passed in `memory` is only alive throughout the execution of
 `mgp_init_module`, so you must not allocate any global resources with it.
 Consequently, you may want to reset any global state or release global resources
 in the `cleanup` function.